psychemedia/storytelling-notes/tom_tit_tot.md

 green fairy anything she liked, and the sow was made well.
 To the mother's tlisinny the fairy then said that she wouiU have tlic bairn. '* But," said f^Le, "this I'll let ye to wnt, I canna by the law we leeve on take your bairn till the third day after tiiis day; and no then if ye can tell me my right name," For two days the poor woman wandered "coddlin' her bairn" when, as she came near an old qaarrj ho\c, she heard the "barring of a lint-wheel, and a voice lilting a song," and then saw the green fairy at her wheel, "singing like ony precentor."

-** Little kens onr;rt:id dauic at hamc That Whuppuy Ibtoorie i& my name I "
+"Little kens onr;rt:id dauic at hamc
+That Whuppuy Ibtoorie is my name!"

 Speeding home glad-hoarted, she awaited the fairy's coming; and being "a jokns woman," \'\iV.vi] a long face, begging that the bairn be spared and the sow tukenj and when this was spurned, olTering herself.
-"The deil's in the daft jad," quo' the fairy; "wha in a' the earthly warld .... wad ever meddle wi' tlie likes o' thee?"
-Then the woman threw off her mask of grief, and, making "a curchie down to the ground," qno* she, I might hae had the wit to ken that the likes o' me is na fit to tie the warst shoe-strings o* the hetch and mighty princess, Whuppity SUmie^ •* Gin a fluff o' gunpowder had come out o* tlie grnnd, it couldna hac gart the fairy loup heichcr nor she did; j.yno doun she came again, diunp on her shoe-Iieols, and whurliu' round, she ran down the brae, scraiohm' for rage, like a houlet chased wi' the witches."
+"The deil's in the daft jad," quo' the fairy; "wha in a' the earthly warld .... wad ever meddle wi' the likes o' thee?"
+Then the woman threw off her mask of grief, and, making "a curchie down to the ground," qno* she, I might hae had the wit to ken that the likes o' me is na fit to tie the worst shoe-strings of the hetch and mighty princess, Whuppity SUmie^ •* Gin a fluff o' gunpowder had come out on the grnnd, it couldna hac gart the fairy loup heichcr nor she did; j.yno doun she came again, diunp on her shoe-Iieols, and whurliu' round, she ran down the brae, scraiohm' for rage, like a houlet chased wi' the witches."

-In the {Swedish variant, given in Thorpe's Yule Tide Stories, entitled, "The Girl who could spin Gold from Clay and Long Straw," the mother sets her on the roof of their cot that she might be shamed by folks seeing her sloth.
-The king's son, as he rides by, sees the fair spinner, and, ui^king why she is there^ is told by the mother ironically that she is so cleVer as to be able to spin gold out of clay and long straw.
+In the Swedish variant, given in Thorpe's Yule Tide Stories, entitled, "The Girl who could spin Gold from Clay and Long Straw," the mother sets her on the roof of their cot that she might be shamed by folks seeing her sloth.
+The king's son, as he rides by, sees the fair spinner, and, ui^king why she is there, is told by the mother ironically that she is so clever as to be able to spin gold out of clay and long straw.
 He then said that she should be his wife if this were true, and forthwith carried her to the palace to make proof of her skill* Left in her maiden-bower with straw and clay, she wept

 • Pp. zi.
 169*

 sore, when a d«fonned little old man appeared, and, asking why she sorrowed, gave her a pair of gloves wherewith she could spin gold, saying that he wonld retnm the next night and claim her as his wife if she conld not tell his name.
 Despair mode her consent, and forthwith she began to spin the stuff into gold.
-But although there was joy throughout the j)aluco at this, there was grief in the maiden's heart, and this the prince sought to drirc away when he caino back from the chase in the evening, telling her how he had seen a little old man dancing round a bush, and singing this song :
+But although there was joy throughout the palace at this, there was grief in the maiden's heart, and this the prince sought to drirc away when he came back from the chase in the evening, telling her how he had seen a little old man dancing round a bush, and singing this song:

-"To-daj I the malt shall grind,
+"To-day I the malt shall grind,
 To-morrow my wedding shall be.

-And the maideu sits in her bower and weeps t
+And the maiden sits in her bower and weeps

-bho kuows not what I am called.
+She knows not what I am called.

-I am called Titteli Tare.
+I am called Titteli Ture.

-I am called Titteli Tur© V
+I am called Titteli Ture.

-The maiden's gloom was iiuw turned to gladness; and at night, when the hunchback came, she sprang up, saying, "Titteli Tuie 1 Titteli Ture I here are your gloTcs."
-Upon this the dwarf, furionsly angry, leapt through the air, taking with him the roof of the honse.
+The maiden's gloom was iiuw turned to gladness; and at night, when the hunchback came, she sprang up, saying, "Titteli Ture!
+Titteli Ture! here are your gloTcs."
+Upon this the dwarf, furionsly angry, leapt through the air, taking with him the roof of the house.

 In the variant from German Hungary, a woodcutter is in such dire straits for food that he takes his daughter to the forest, promising, like the uncle in our classical "Babes in the Wood," to return to her soon.
 The child wandered flower-gathering, till, wearied, she foil asleep; and on waking, finding herself alone, she wept bitterly, and ran hither and thither in .setirch of her father.
 Then there appeared a dwarf, clad in grey, at sight of whom she was affrighted, but ho so coaxed away her fears that she agreed to live with him as his daughter in the hollow of a great tree.
-One day the mannildn told her that he had recommended her to the ^ueeti as a waiting-maid; and soon after this the queen's son csme home firom the wars and fell in lore with her.
-When the dwarf heard this, he said that the king must find out his name before he would consent to the wedding; and, returning to his tree>dwelhng, lit his fire, and skipping round it, sang :
+One day the mannildn told her that he had recommended her to the ^ueeti as a waiting-maid; and soon after this the queen's son came home from the wars and fell in lore with her.
+When the dwarf heard this, he said that the king must find out his name before he would consent to the wedding; and, returning to his tree-dwelling, lit his fire, and skipping round it, sang:

-"Boil,pot,lMill The king knows not— aU the asme— Winterkolble is my name."
+"Boil, pot, boil!
+The king knows not— all the asme— Winterkolble is my name."

-Tbe king in his trouble bad gent one of his servants in quest of the name; and, as lack would have it, the servant beard the song, and ran back to the castle with the good news.
-When the dwarf camCf the king greeted him with the words, "Welcome, Father Winterkolble," and thereupon the outwitted one gaTe his consent.
+The king in his trouble had sent one of his servants in quest of the name; and, as luck would have it, the servant beard the song, and ran back to the castle with the good news.
+When the dwarf came, the king greeted him with the words, "Welcome, Father Winterkolble," and thereupon the outwitted one gave his consent.

-In a Lower Anstrian yariant a king proclaims his wish to marry a girl, no mutter liow low-born, i>rovided that she has eyes and bair jet black.
-Amongst the crowd that tlironged boforc the king's palace not one coulil be found who bad tliese charms.
-But a charcoalburner's dauglitor, who was possessed of the coveted features, made her way to the castle, where a dwarf met her, and asked what she would give him if she became qaeen« I have nothing," she re* plied.
+In a Lower Anstrian yariant a king proclaims his wish to marry a girl, no matter how low-born, provided that she has eyes and hair jet black.
+Amongst the crowd that thronged eofore the king's palace not one coulil be found who had these charms.
+But a charcoalburner's daughter, who was possessed of the coveted features, made her way to the castle, where a dwarf met her, and asked what she would give him if she became qaeen« I have nothing," she replied.
 Then," said he, "thou wilt be queen, but thou mnst know, at the end of three yearsi that my name ia Eruaimiigeli; if not, thou art mine."
-The maiden found faTonr in the king's ejcs, and happy were the days till, as the three years drew to an end, she found that sbe had forgott«'n the dwarf's name, and madness fell upon lier, the cause whereof nhe bid from the king.
-On the lust day but one of the third year the king's forester went l)unting, and saw a dwarf daucing in malicious gieo before a lire, and singing :
+The maiden found faTonr in the king's ejcs, and happy were the days till, as the three years drew to an end, she found that she had forgotten the dwarf's name, and madness fell upon her, the cause whereof she bid from the king.
+On the last day but one of the third year the king's forester went hunting, and saw a dwarf daucing in malicious glee before a fire, and singing :

-She kuowi) uot— oh, what jollity 1— > My name is Krozimugcli."
+She knows not— oh, what jollity 1— > My name is Krozimugcli."

-This he told to the qneen, who was weU-nigh beside herself for joy; and when the next day the dwarf came, he wonld gire her but

-three guesses; "and," said he, "if thou dost not guess right, thou art mine."
+This he told to the qneen, who was well-nigh beside herself for joy; and when the next day the dwarf came, he would give her but three guesses; "and," said he, "if thou dost not guess right, thou art mine."
 The queen said: "It seems to me it is SteOfel."
-The dwarf leaped for joy, and cried, Mi?sfd!"
+The dwarf leaped for joy, and cried, Missed!"
 Then the queen said: "It is l>eitle."
 Again he made a bound, and cried again, "Missed!"
 Then the queen said, quite carelessly: "Then it is Kruzimiigcli."
 When he heard this, he burst without a word through the wall into the open air, and since then all effort to fill up the hole has been Tain.

 In another Lower Austrian variant from Modling a witch gives a girl fine dresses for the court ball, bargaining for her first child in payment, or the alternative of finding out the witch's nnme within a year.
-The girl becomes a queen and a moUier, and as the dreaded time for fnlfilment of the oontract draws near, she is relieved by a cotirtier telling her that lie heard a witch in the forest singing over a canldron a song of exnltation that the queen does not know she is called Siperdintl.
+The girl becomes a queen and a mother, and as the dreaded time for fulfilment of the contract draws near, she is relieved by a courtier telling her that he heard a witch in the forest singing over a cauldron a song of exnltation that the queen does not know she is called Siperdintl.

-A niiiiibcr of closely- correspondintc stories from neiglibouriDg districts could bo citid, but it suffices to say that abstracts of them are given in tlie notes to Veranlokcn's collection of folktales from Austria and Bohemia, from which the foregoing are quoted.* In some of these stories the devil in disguise, as in the variant from Cornwall, takes the place of witch or fairy, granting certain favours on the condition that his name is fottnd ont within a given time, nsnally seven years.
+A mumber of closely corresponding stories from neighbouring districts could be cited, but it suffices to say that abstracts of them are given in the notes to Veranloken's collection of folktales from Austria and Bohemia, from which the foregoing are quoted.* In some of these stories the devil in disguise, as in the variant from Cornwall, takes the place of witch or fairy, granting certain favours on the condition that his name is found out within a given time, usually seven years.
 In the majority of cases he is outwitted.
 Probably some of the stories are echoes of the many medieval legends of the "stupid beast," as Pope Gregory the Great called him, the gullibility of the devil being the main featnre in the popular conceptions of him in the ^liiUlle Aues.
 In connexion with thif, the Austrian talc just cited, in which Kruisimugeli bursts through a hole in the wall, which could never be blocked up again, reminds ns oT one of the legends of a charch-hmlding devil given by Qrimm.
 The fiend had bargained for the soul of the first who should enter, so a wolf was driven through the door, when the devil in a rage flies up through the roof, and leaves a gap that no mason can fill up.f

-The Magyar variant of Rnmpebtiltekin bears the title of <'Tlie Lazy Spinning Girl, who hcean'.e a Queen.
-"J A woman, angry with her (laughter for tli-liking spinning, chased her from home.
+The Magyar variant of Rumpestiltskin bears the title of "The Lazy Spinning Girl, who became a Queen. " A woman, angry with her daughter for tli-liking spinning, chased her from home.
 As they ran, a prince passed by in his carriage, and, hearing what was the matter, offered to take the girl to his mother.
-Tliis done^ he put her into a large shed filled with flax, and told her that he would marry her if she s|>un all of it within a month.
+This done, he put her into a large shed filled with flax, and told her that he would marry her if she spun all of it within a month.
 For three weeks she sat

 * Ih the Land of Murrrfif.
 (Swan SonneiuBchcia and Co, 1884.)